rkgofiitk/academic-issues.github.io/Topics/intelligent_assistants.md

-# Impact of AI Assistants in Research Innovation
+# AI Assistants in Research Innovation, a Reality

 Many employ voice-based virtual assistant like Apple Siri, Microsoft Cortana, Amazon Alexa and Google Assistant for various tasks such as setting alarms, reminders, and several context-aware conversational